bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 Modernization of the python plugin API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Since :sinceVersion:`20`, the Bareos python API was refactored and adapted to
+Since :sinceVersion:`20: Python API`, the Bareos python API was refactored and adapted to
 support both python version *2* and python version *3*.

 Description of the old API